techstreams/TSChatWise/docs/Install.md

 * *(Optional) Enter an Avatar URL*
 * Click **Save**

 *:point_right: Multiple chat bots can provide notifications to a single [Google Chat Room](https://gsuite.google.com/products/chat/).
-Be sure to use descriptive webhook names to disguish multiple bots.*
+Be sure to use descriptive webhook names to distinguish multiple bots.*

 <br>